 - Better for travellers who only travel with a carry-on bag

-- Natural ingredients that are good for your skin and minimize grease in the scalp
+- Natural ingredients that are good for your skin and health

 - Natural synthetics that will not harm the environment